-- Your partner is spending more time with other people (especially if time is your primary love language);
+- Your partner is spending more time with other people (especially difficult if time together is your primary love language);

-- Your partner gives other people (workmates, friends, people of the opposite sex, kids) attention and you think that you're being shortchanged;
+- Your partner gives other people more attention during a social gathering and you feel shortchanged;

-- You notice some changes in the way your partner treats you – you think that he/she is suddenly aloof or distant;
+- You notice some changes in the way your partner treats you – they appear to have become aloof or distant;

 - Your partner starts interacting with other people who appear to be more ‘stimulating’ (intellectually, physically or romantically) to him/her and you feel like you’re out of the loop;